liyunde/Laravel5Cas/README.md

 Multi CAS server SSO authentication in Laravel 5.x

-this lib base on xavrsl/cas v1.2.5 ,thank author.
+this version base on xavrsl/cas v1.2.5 Compatible with the original version usage,thank author.

+this version only use on multi diffent domain cas server in same project

 ## Installation

 Require this package in your composer.json and run composer update.

-For Laravel 5 use v1.2.* :
+For Laravel 5:

-    composer require liyunde/Laravel5Cas
+    composer require liyunde/laravel5-multi-cas

 After updating composer, add the ServiceProvider to the providers array: